kasiakalemba/API-Skills/README.md

 * Google maps & Places

 ## Weather Analysis
 I visualized the weather of 500+ cities across the world of varying distance from the equator.
 To accomplish this, I utilized a simple Python library, the OpenWeatherMap API to create a representative model of weather across world cities.
-To read more about the trends, please visit the page.
 [Jupyter Notebook](https://nbviewer.jupyter.org/github/kasiakalemba/API-Weather-Analysis/blob/master/WeatherPy/WeatherPy.ipynb)

 ![](images/city.png)